 Low levels of total testosterone are associated with andropause or hypogonadism, Klinefelter syndrome, infertility, orchiectomy, cryptorchidism, encephalitis, hepatic cirrhosis, alcohol intake, and certain drugs including digoxin, dexamethasone, ketoconazole, spironolactone, androgens, steroids (Pagana 2021), and chronic opioid use (Bain 2007).

-Low testosterone may also be associated with atherosclerosis, osteoporosis, obesity, metabolic syndrome, diabetes (Deng 2019), increased risk of cardiovascular disease (Hitsumoto 2019), chronic migraine (Shields 2019), anemia, hypercholesterolemia, inflammation, arterial wall stiffness, endothelial dysfunction, myocardial damage, increased mortality and decreased exercise capacity (Yoshihisa 2018).
+Low testosterone may also be associated with zinc, magnesium, and vitamin D insufficiency, inadequate or poor quality sleep (Wrzosek 2020), a Western-style diet high in processed foods (Kurniawan 2021), atherosclerosis, osteoporosis, obesity, metabolic syndrome, diabetes (Deng 2019), increased risk of cardiovascular disease (Hitsumoto 2019), chronic migraine (Shields 2019), anemia, hypercholesterolemia, inflammation, arterial wall stiffness, endothelial dysfunction, myocardial damage, increased mortality and decreased exercise capacity (Yoshihisa 2018).
 Low levels were associated with type 2 diabetes in men, while elevated levels were associated with T2DM in women (O’Reilly 2019).

 High testosterone in males is associated with testosterone therapy, encephalitis, adrenal hyperplasia, hyperthyroidism, testosterone resistance, precocious puberty, and testicular, pituitary, adrenal, pineal, or adrenocortical tumors.
 Medications that may increase testosterone include estrogens, oral contraceptives, anticonvulsants, and barbiturates (Pagana 2021).

 Testosterone is an anabolic steroid hormone produced from cholesterol.
-It is involved in the development of secondary sex characteristics and spermatogenesis in males (Pagana 2021).
-However, it has a wide variety of effects in the body in both males and females.
-Levels may decline with age but significant decreases or increases should be investigated further.
+It is involved in developing secondary sex characteristics and spermatogenesis in males (Pagana 2021).
+However, it has various effects on the body in both males and females.
+Levels may decline with age, but significant decreases or increases should be investigated further.

 Testosterone stimulates red blood cell production, enhances muscle strength and type I fibers, and significantly affects cardiovascular function and integrity (Yoshihisa 2018).
 Not surprisingly, low levels are associated with anemia, decreased muscle mass, low energy, fatigue, lethargy, and weakness.
 Low levels are also associated with rheumatoid arthritis and other autoimmune disorders, osteopenia, osteoporosis, visceral adiposity, insulin resistance, insomnia, hot flushes, mood changes, loss of motivation and self-confidence, decreased libido, and decreased sexual function (Bain 2007).